Ubuntu Server Initial Setup

 # rsync --archive --chown=johndoe:johndoe ~/.ssh /home/johndoe

-Now we can login with our new user account typping:
+Now you can login with your new user account typping:

 # sudo -i -u johndoe